Inca Trail to Machu Picchu: Classic trail

-Inca Trail Elevation
+Elevation

-The Inca Trail elevation varies significantly and people often struggle with altitude sickness, especially if they have not spent much time in Cusco before trekking the trail.
+The Inca Trail elevation varies greatly and people often struggle with altitude sickness, especially if they have not spent much time in Cusco before trekking the trail.

 Cusco stands at 3,200 metres and is already significantly higher than Machu Picchu itself, though many sections of the Inca Trail are much higher.

 Starting at 2,600 metres, the trail ascends to 3,300 metres on the first day.
-The second day ascends over Dead Woman's pass- the highest point on the Inca Trail at 4,200 metres.
+The second day ascends over Dead Woman's pass- the highest point on the trail at 4,200 metres.
 This is the most dangerous point for altitude sickness, though little time is spent at this elevation and the trail descends again to 3,600 metres.

-The trail only descends from this point until arriving at Machu Picchu at 2,430 metres.
+From here, the trail descends until it arrives at Machu Picchu at 2,430 metres.

+Operations

+Permits

+Because of its popularity, the Peruvian Government instituted controls to reduce human impact on the Inca Trail and the ancient city, due to the strain that increased foot travel places on the trail system.
+Since 2001, quotas limit the number of people (hikers, porters and guides) on the trail each day.
+Anyone wishing to hike the trail must get a permit beforehand.
+As of 2016, 500 permits are issued per day.
+All of the year's permits are released in October and are sold on a first-come, first-served basis.
+Until 2017, they were released in January.
+Permits sell out quickly, particularly those for the high season.
+Most operators advise hikers to buy permits as soon as possible after they are released.
+The government also mandates that every trekker on the trail must be accompanied by a guide.
+Because of this rule, permits can only be bought through a government registered tour operator.
+All permits are paired with an individual passport and are not transferable.
+The government monitors the trail closely; there are several control points along the trail.